iasoon/planetwars.dev/web/pw-server/src/routes/docs/rules.md

 Each turn, one additional ship will be constructed on each player-owned planet.
 Neutral planets do not construct ships.

-Ships will only battle on planets.
-Combat resolution is simple: every ship destroys one enemy ship, last man standing gets to keep the planet.
-When no player has ships remaining, the planet will turn neutral.
+After arriving at a planet, fleets belonging to the same player will merge.
+When multiple players are present on the planet, their fleets will enter combat after merging.

+The largest fleet will win the fight, losing an amount of ships equal to the size of the second-largest fleet.
+Its owner will now occupy the planet, and all other fleets will be destroyed.

+When players tie for the largest fleet, all fleets are destroyed, and the planet will end up neutral.

 A turn progresses as follows:

 1. Construct ships
 2. Dispatch expeditions
-3. Arrivals & combat resolution
+3. Arrivals
+4. Combat

 It is not allowed for players to abandon a planet - at least one ship should remain at all times.
 Note that you are still allowed to dispatch the full ship count you observe in the game state,